Tooth decay is amongst the most common diseases to affect the human race.

 Yes, tooth decay is classed as a disease but is classified as a lifestyle disease because it is for the most part within the control of individuals and would not really exist if the lifestyle was not the way that it is.

 Can tooth decay heal?

 Yes and no.

 Where the human body can repair a large wound to the skin, the body cannot heal a large hole in the enamel of the tooth caused by decay.

 At a microscopic level, teeth do undergo a remineralisation process that can stop and even reverse early decay, but with repeated attacks on the tooth surface, the body is unable to fight and heal the tooth.
 Read this section of the article on sugar attacks to learn more.

 Any decay to a tooth can get worse and spread, creating more damage to that individual tooth if the diet and conditions are right.

 The presence of sugars and bacteria in the mouth will mean that all teeth are susceptible and the increased bacteria count can mean that multiple teeth can experience decay at the same time.

-The underlying bacteria that causes decay can be spread from one person to another by sharing utensils like knives, forks, spoons and even kissing, but for most adults this risk is low due to the immunity of our body.
+The underlying bacteria that cause decay can be spread from one person to another by sharing utensils like knives, forks, spoons and even kissing, but for most adults, this risk is low due to the immunity of our body.
 Children are more at risk

 Bacteria requires other conditions for the decay to begin and with regular tooth brushing and oral hygiene and limiting the number of acid attacks reduces the chances of decay.